AdderAdder/Crypto/README.md

 ## Short description of project

 The general program takes a file and encrypts/decrypts the content of the file.
-The program then stores the encrypted/decrypted content in a new file named either encrypted_ + OldFileName or decrypted_ + OldFileName.
+The program then stores the encrypted/decrypted content in a new file named either **encrypted_ + OldFileName** or **decrypted_ + OldFileName**.
 The program should work if you have the full Haskell Platform installed.

+No padding method is used, the file is simply divided into almost equally big chunks and then each chunk is encrypted/decrypted separately.

 **Crypto.hs** is the main file and should be compiled.
 You can then run the program without any arguments to learn about the input format.
-When encryption keys are generated they are stored in the files encryptionKey.txt and decryptionKey.txt as plain text numbers separated by a whitespace.
+When encryption keys are generated they are stored in the files **encryptionKey.txt** and **decryptionKey.txt** as plain text numbers separated by a whitespace.
 If new keys are generated these files will be overwritten and the old keys thus deleted (can be avoided by renaming the files before generating new keys).

 **GenerateKey.hs** contains the code for generating the encryption keys.
 Here one can also modify the size of the primes used to generate the keys (currently set to 512 bits).